-Other critical skills and knowledge you will learn are the Australian legal and ethical frameworks you need to follow as a support carer, how to recognise healthy body systems, and what workplace health and safety practices you are required to comply with as a member of the aged care industry.
+Other critical skills and knowledge you will learn are the Australian legal and ethical frameworks you need to follow as a support carer, how to provide individualised support, and what workplace health and safety practices you are required to comply with as a member of the aged care industry.

-In the aged care specialisation of the CHC33015, your additional focus will be on how to empower older people, give support to dementia patients, and also meet personal support needs.
+In the aged care specialisation of the CHC33015, your additional focus will be on how to empower older people and give support to patients with dementia.

-You can pursue a wide variety of roles after completing the Cert III in Individual Support course in aged care, including:
+You can pursue a wide variety of roles after completing the Cert III in Individual Support course with a specialisation in aged care, including: